 A focus on a limited number of mid- to long-term initiatives to improve student learning and student support services.
 Reedley College has taken a “bottom up” approach to this goal by having faculty and student services managers link all funding requests to the college Strategic Plan, their own substantiated Program Review goals, and to college goals [__________].
 Student learning and support services goals are included in the Strategic Plan, Program Review report, and college goals [__________].

 A plan with concrete strategies and actions that are specific, measurable, attainable, results-oriented and time based, and that specify individuals or groups responsible for their completion.
 The integrated planning insert that is included in the Participatory Governance Handbook defines how all elements of college planning work together [805 p.
 17].
 The new budget allocation process has now completed a critical piece of the planning puzzle.
-In spring 2013, the Budget Committee completed the pilot of the budget allocation process and made changes and updates to the process based on feedback from the survey and the Budget Committee’s input, all while evaluating the first of the budget worksheet requests [___________].
+In spring 2013, the Budget Committee completed the pilot of the budget allocation process and made changes and updates to the process based on feedback from the survey and their own experience.
+Concurrently, the first of the budget worksheet requests were evaluated [___________].
 The allocation process fits nicely into the overall planning process of the college.

 A process that clearly ties this planning model to the college’s resource allocation processes.
 As stated previously, Reedley College has completed the activities that, when linked to the budget allocation process, define institutional integrated planning.
-The budget is now tied to several integral components of overall college planning including the Strategic Plan, Program Review, and the Educational Master Plan.
+The budget is now tied to several integral components of overall college planning including the Strategic Plan, Program Review, College Goals and the Educational Master Plan.
 The Budget Worksheet has been critical in this coordination.

 Processes for regularly assessing not only the progress in achieving the goals of the plan but also the effectiveness of the integrated planning model itself.
 In the October 15, 2012 Follow Up Report, Reedley College outlined one of its “next steps” stating, “The Reedley College Integrated Plan will be assessed and updated to be consistent with the 2013-2017 Reedley College Strategic Plan” [806 p.
 36].
 To accomplish this, College Council has scheduled a review of the Integrated Plan for early fall of 2013 now that the Board of Trustees approved the college 2013-2017 Strategic Plan in July [_____________].
 To ensure regular assessment of planning and that the Integrated Plan is updated to be consistent with the 2013-2017 Reedley College Strategic Plan, the Reedley College Strategic Planning Committee will have a first review of the plan, then make recommendations to College Council (as per the “next steps” sited in the Reedley College October 2013 Follow Up Report [806 p.
 36].
 Additionally, the budget calendar will aid this assessment process [__________] as the budget development process will also be continually evaluated.